 In the United States, native orchids grow outdoors in sunny fields and woodlands and in shade gardens.
 A wide array of tropical orchids are also grown as houseplants, and also used as cut flowers in bouquets.

 While orchids are not considered toxic to dogs and cats, there always is a chance that an orchid hybrid carries that one odd gene that creates a harmful compound in leaves or flowers that could cause sickness in a pet.
 Always keep your orchids and other plants out of reach of your pets and children.

 Orchid Safety: Dogs and Cats

 The American Society for the Prevention of Cruelty to Animals currently publishes extensive lists of both known toxic and nontoxic plants for dogs and cats on its website.
 The lists are nonexhaustive, and include only the most commonly encountered plants in the United States.
-As of 2011, no orchids are listed as being toxic for either dogs or cats, with several orchids explicitly listed on the nontoxic list for both animals.
+No orchids are listed as being toxic for either dogs or cats, with several orchids explicitly listed on the nontoxic list for both animals.

 Jacob J. Wright

 Jacob J. Wright became a full-time writer in 2008, with articles appearing on various websites.
 He has worked professionally at gardens in Colorado, Florida, Minnesota, New York, North Carolina and Pennsylvania.
 Wright holds a graduate diploma in environmental horticulture from the University of Melbourne, Australia, and a Master of Science in public horticulture from the University of Delaware.